-Alarm bells have been ringing in Britain, the United States and the World Health Organization about antibiotic resistance.
+Alarm bells have been ringing increasingly loudly in Britain, the United States and the World Health Organization about antibiotic resistance.
 It seems the world is suddenly sitting up and beginning to worry about this looming catastrophe.
 Britain’s chief medical officer, Dame Sally Davies, has called it a threat as great as terrorism or climate change.

 The World Health Organization estimates that 25,000 people in Europe died last year directly because of resistance.
 The number of deaths in the United States is probably of a similar order.
 The toll in Australia is hard to estimate, but extrapolating from overseas numbers suggests 1500 to 2000 deaths a year, somewhere near the annual carnage from motor vehicle accidents.
 The deaths occur because the antibiotics given to people with life-threatening infections are no longer effective against the infecting organisms because they have developed resistance.